Ifeena/Exploratory-Data-Analysis-Connectel-Customer-Churn/README.md

-# Exploratory-Data-Analysis-Connectel-Customer-Churn
+# EXPLORATORY-DATA-ANALYSIS-CONNECTEL-CUSTOMER-CHURN

 # BUSINESS PROBLEM
 Connectel a leading telecommunications company providing a wide range of services including phone, internet, and TV streaming to a diverse customer base wants to;
-Gain insights into the factors that contribute to customer churn and develop strategies To improve customer retention.
+1. Gain insights into the factors that contribute to customer churn and develop strategies
+2. To improve customer retention.